Downlink/test/Readme.md

 ?
 Enter your security code:

 ```
 The next time you run your application, it will start automatically using a saved user token for authentication.

-However, if you leave your application running for more than 15 minutes restarting your application will require re-authentication.
+However, after 15 minutes your application becomes immutable.

-This process will make your application immutable after 15 minutes.
 Any changes to your application code will require you to re-authenticate for security reason.

 At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.